Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Related Work

 \subsection{CNN-based Salient Object Detection}

-In the past few years, CNN-based saliency detectors have dominated SOD and the accuracy has been remarkably boosted due to the multi-level representation capability of CNN \cite{zhang2017amulet,zhang2017learning,luo2017non,wang2017stagewise,liu2018picanet,li2018contour,chen2018reverse,liu2020lightweight,liu2021samnet,li2020depthwise,li2020complementarity,chen2020embedding,qiu2019revisiting,qiu2020simple,wu2019cascaded,liu2019simple,zhao2019egnet,yan2020new,wang2021new}.
-It is widely accepted that the high-level semantic information extracted from the top CNN layers is beneficial to locating the coarse positions of salient objects, while the low-level information extracted from the bottom layers can refine the details of salient objects.
-Hence, both the high-level and low-level information are important for accurately segmenting salient objects \cite{liu2016dhsnet,li2016deep,luo2017non,zhang2017learning,zhang2017amulet,wang2017stagewise,liu2018picanet,wang2018detect,hou2019deeply}.
-Most existing CNN-based SOD methods use pre-trained image classification models, \eg, VGG \cite{simonyan2015very} and ResNet \cite{he2016deep}, as encoders and focus on designing effective decoders by aggregating multi-level features \cite{hou2019deeply,liu2019simple,zhao2019pyramid,qiu2019revisiting,zhang2018progressive,feng2019attentive}.
-Liu \etal \cite{liu2020lightweight,liu2021samnet} also designed new encoders to achieve lightweight SOD.
-However, as analyzed above, the long-range global contexts extracted from the top layers of CNNs are not enough for accurately locating salient objects.
-Although lots of CNN techniques, such as the non-local technique \cite{wang2018non} and the pyramid pooling module \cite{zhao2017pyramid}, can be embedded into SOD networks to further explore global contexts.
-Nonetheless, these strategies are still limited in global dependency modeling due to the natural property of CNNs.
-This has been the main bottleneck for improving the accuracy of SOD.
-To solve this problem, we note that recent vision transformers \cite{vaswani2017attention,dosovitskiy2021image} are adept at global relationship modeling, which motivates us to explore transformers for boosting SOD.
+In the last decade, the accuracy of SOD has been remarkably boosted due to the multi-level representation capability of CNNs \cite{zhang2017amulet,zhang2017learning,luo2017non,wang2017stagewise,liu2018picanet,li2018contour,chen2018reverse,liu2020lightweight,liu2021samnet,qiu2019revisiting,qiu2020simple,wu2019cascaded,zhao2019egnet,wang2020deep,liu2022poolnet+}.
+It is widely accepted that the high-level semantic information extracted by the top CNN layers is beneficial to locating the coarse positions of salient objects, while the low-level information extracted by the bottom layers can refine the object details.
+Hence, both the high-level and low-level information are important for accurate SOD \cite{liu2016dhsnet,li2016deep,luo2017non,zhang2017learning,zhang2017amulet,wang2017stagewise,liu2018picanet,wang2018detect,hou2019deeply,zhang2022dhnet}.
+Most existing CNN-based SOD methods use pre-trained image classification models, \eg, ResNet \cite{he2016deep}, as encoders and focus on designing effective decoders by aggregating multi-level features \cite{hou2019deeply,zhao2019pyramid,qiu2019revisiting,zhang2018progressive,feng2019attentive,liu2022poolnet+,zhang2022dhnet}.
+For example, Wu \etal \cite{wu2022edn} introduced an extremely-downsampled network to show the importance of high-level features for SOD.
+Li \etal \cite{li2021dense} built dense attention upon multi-level features simultaneously for feature selection in SOD.
+Mei \etal \cite{mei2021exploring} aimed at capturing dense multi-scale contexts to enhance the feature discriminability.
+Zhang \etal \cite{zhang2022tcrnet} proposed a novel trifurcated cascaded refinement network to explore multi-level feature fusion and global information representation for SOD.
+In addition, Liu \etal \cite{liu2020lightweight,liu2021samnet} also designed new encoders for lightweight SOD.